How to use nl2protocol.

 thermocyclerModuleV2,heaterShakerModuleV1,magneticModuleV2,temperatureModuleV2.

 Tip: copy one of the example configs in the repo and modify.
-There are 11 working configs covering common setups (transfers, PCR, magnetic-bead cleanup, ELISA, etc.).
+There are 13 worked examples covering common setups (transfers, PCR, magnetic-bead cleanup, ELISA, etc.).

 04 · Reading the visual surface

 The page that fills in as the pipeline runs.
-Five columns, left to right, plus modals when the system needs you.
+Three columns, left to right, plus modals when the system needs you.

 - Instruction.
 Your input text.
 Phrases that became citations have colored underlines — the hue tells you what kind of value they grounded.

 - Generated script.
 The Opentrons Python that goes to the robot.
-Hover any line to highlight the spec field it came from.
+Hover any line to highlight the step it came from; step blocks link to the lines they produced.

 Cross-column arrows

-When you hover a value in any spec column, the system draws an arrow back to its citation in the instruction column.
+When you hover a value in the protocol-steps column, the system draws an arrow back to its citation in the instruction column, and step blocks point to the script lines they generated.
 Lets you verify the grounding visually.

 Modals during the run